 - Additional fees are likely to be incurred.

 - If you cannot refinance or repay the balance on a short-term bridge loan, and the lender refuses an extension, your security asset or property is at risk of repossession.

 How Does Interest Work on Bridging Loans?

 There are a few different ways a lender might charge interest on a short-term bridge loan:

 - Monthly interest means you pay the interest as you go, like on a standard interest-only mortgage.

-- Deferred interest is rolled up into the loan balance, with the full value payable at the end of the term.
+- Deferred interest is rolled up into the loan balance, with the full value payable at the end of the short-term bridge loan term.

-- Retained interest is calculated for a fixed period, payable at the end of the loan.
+- Retained interest is calculated for a fixed period, payable at the end of the short-term bridge loan period.
 The interest is calculated before the funds are transferred, depending on how long you need the funds on a short-term bridge loan.

 Do I Need Open or Closed Bridging Finance?